leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 ### Even Numbers

 Define a datatype that represents only even numbers.
 Define instances of `Add`, `Mul`, and `ToString` that allow it to be used conveniently. `OfNat` requires a feature that is introduced in [the next section](polymorphism.md).

+### HTTP Requests

+An HTTP request begins with an identification of a HTTP method, such as `GET` or `POST`, along with a URI and an HTTP version.
+Define an inductive type that represents an interesting subset of the HTTP methods, and a structure that represents HTTP responses.
+Responses should have a `ToString` instance that makes it possible to debug them.
+Use a type class to associate different `IO` actions with each HTTP method, and write a test harness as an `IO` action that calls each method and prints the result.